-Linda Ocaña was Born in Tooele, Utah and raised in Davis County—Layton, Utah.
-She attended Whitesides and Crestview Elementary; Central Davis Jr; and Layton High.
-Linda was in the 4th graduating class of Layton High.
+Linda Ocaña was born in Tooele, Utah and raised in Davis County—Layton, Utah.
+She attended Whitesides and Crestview Elementary Schools; Central Davis Junior High School; and Layton High School.
+Linda was in the forth graduating class of Layton High School.
 She was married in 1974 and joined the Army in 1975.
-She lived in Texas, Virginia, Germany, and Missouri with her first husband in the Armed Forces.
-Linda has 5 children, all born on military installations, and have 4 step children with her new husband.
-She is a grandmother to 9 boys and 7 girls between the ages of 21 years old and 6 months.
+She has lived in Texas, Virginia, Germany, and Missouri, while she was in the Armed Forces.
+Linda has five children, all born on military installations.
+She also has four step-children.
+She is a grandmother to nine boys and seven girls between the ages 6 months and 21 years old.

-Linda lived in Tempe, Arizona for 4 years before moving back to Utah in 1992.
+Linda lived in Tempe, Arizona for four years before moving back to Utah in 1992.
 She started working for Davis School District in 1994 as a secretary in the Bilingual Education Program.
-She enrolled at Weber State University in 1996 and received my BA in English, ESL minor and Teaching Certification in 2002.
-Linda was a full time student, single mother, and full time employee.
-In 2004 she enrolled in Western Governors University and achieved my masters in Educational Technology in 2010.
+She enrolled at Weber State University in 1996 and received my BA in English with an ESL minor and Teaching Certification in 2002.
+Linda has been a full-time student, a single mother, and a full-time employee.
+In 2004 she enrolled in Western Governors University.
+She received her Masters in Educational Technology in 2010.